A Private Equity Blog

 • Creditors (accounts payable) – simply the opposite to debtors; any accrued expenses for payment in the current period but as yet unsettled for cash.
 An increase in creditors may refer to increased creditor terms, an inability to pay, revenue growth (therefore, increased COGS), increased short-term debt, or higher unearned revenue (prepayments by customers).

-• Other - There are other minor drivers of working capital, which include any current account (on the assets or liabilities side) that isn’t included above.
+• Other There are other minor drivers of working capital, which include any current account (on the assets or liabilities side) that isn’t included above.
 If the business has a large debt burden, the current portion of debt may be a major working capital driver.
 Prepayments, unearned revenue, taxes, provisions, etc. should certainly be considered and included in your analysis if they seem to be volatile and influential.

-The typical strategy with working capital is to decrease debtors terms, decrease inventory requirements and increase creditors terms in order to manipulate the working capital profile of the business.
+The typical strategy with working capital drivers is to decrease debtors terms, decrease inventory requirements and increase creditors terms in order to manipulate the working capital profile of the business.
 If optimised (debtors pay much earlier than you have to pay creditors), you’ll find a cash flow surplus opposed to a shortfall.

 However, if most accountants saw creditors ballooning and debtors shrinking, their last thought will be of your credit term negotiating skills.
 Most likely, they’ll warn you of insolvency.
 In actual fact, what may look like an increasing need for cash could really be a surplus of cash created by your improved working capital profile.